ni/semi-test-library-dotnet/docs/UserGuide/advanced/BestPracticesForWritingExtensionMethodsInSTL.md

     - Name the method based on the specific functionality the higher-level method is intended to perform.
 For example, [ForceVoltage](https://github.com/ni/semi-test-library-dotnet/blob/87f9ebe52c1eba721fda454b5c1712bb6bdae77d/SemiconductorTestLibrary.Extensions/source/InstrumentAbstraction/DCPower/Source.cs#L79).
 1. **Parameters**:
     - The first parameter should include the `this` keyword followed by the concrete type being extended.
         - For Instrument Abstraction extensions the concrete type is the one implementing `ISessionsBundle`.
-For example, [DCPowerSessionsBundle](https://github.com/ni/semi-test-library-dotnet/blob/87f9ebe52c1eba721fda454b5c1712bb6bdae77d/SemiconductorTestLibrary.Extensions/source/InstrumentAbstraction/DCPower/Source.cs#L26C52-L26C93).
+For example, `this DCPowerSessionsBundle` in [ConfigureSourceSettings](https://github.com/ni/semi-test-library-dotnet/blob/87f9ebe52c1eba721fda454b5c1712bb6bdae77d/SemiconductorTestLibrary.Extensions/source/InstrumentAbstraction/DCPower/Source.cs#L26C52-L26C66).
     - Accept parameters that are necessary to perform the high-level function.
 1. **Method Functionality**:
     - Combine multiple low-level or extension calls to perform the desired high-level action.